maticnetwork/zkevm-docs/docs/zkevm-gas-station.md

 }
 ```

-- {`safelow`, `standard`, `fast`, `fastest`} are gas prices in Gwei, you can use these prices before sending transaction off to Polygon zkEVM, depending upon your needs
+- {`safelow`, `standard`, `fast`, `fastest`} are gas prices in Gwei, you can use these prices before sending the transaction off to Polygon zkEVM, depending upon your needs
-- `blockTime`, in seconds, gives average block time of the network
+- `blockTime`, in seconds, gives the average block time of the network
-- `blockNumber` provides the information of latest block mined when recommendation was made
+- `blockNumber` provides the information of the latest block mined when the recommendation was made